Search results for

 Other methods for screen recording

-• Professionals often use a capture card to hook their Android device right into their computer and record it from there.
-Capture cards can get rather expensive, but you’ll probably get the best frame rates and quality.
+• Professionals often use a capture card to hook their Android device into their computer and record it from there.
+Capture cards can be expensive, but you’ll probably get the best frame rates and quality.
 Plus, it records directly to your computer’s hard drive, which allows for much larger recordings.
 Earlier models had to work around some potential HDCP problems, but modern capture cards don’t have that problem.